 - receiving a joint written notice from ‘designated community broadcasters’ in the licence area that they wish to form a digital radio community radio representative company

-- issuing an invitation from the promoters of the digital radio community radio representative company to each of the incumbent digital community radio broadcasting licensees to apply (within no less than 90 days) for shares in the representative company
+- issuing an invitation from the promoters of the digital radio community radio representative company to each of the incumbent digital community radio broadcasting licensees to apply for shares in the representative company

 - establishing an eligible joint venture company comprised of incumbent broadcasters to enable the ACMA to issue the foundation digital radio multiplex transmitter (DRMT) licence(s) without a need to conduct a price-based allocation